cncf/devstats.archive/README.md

 1) Running on all 3 orgs `kubernetes,kubernetes-client,kubernetes-incubator` repos for June 2017 yields:
 - Takes: 61 minutes 52 seconds.
-- Note that those caount include historical changes to objects (for example single issue can have multiple entries with dirrent state on different events)
+- Note that those counts include historical changes to objects (for example single issue can have multiple entries with dirrent state on different events)
 - Creates 5765 actors.
 - Creates 42 assets.
 - Creates 28552 branches.